 Food processor or blender combine avocado, cream cheese, pesto and lemon juice.
 Process until smooth.
 Spoon into tomatoes.

-Christmas is just around the corner.
-Do you need an easy, quick treat to take?
-If I told you this is a one pan, takes ten minutes or less to throw together would that inspire you to make these.
+Looking for an easy quick treat to make.
+If I told you this is a one pan, takes 10 minutes or less to throw together.
+Would that inspire you to make these bars?
 What about all the chocolate, coconut, pecan gooey goodness.
-Have I won you over yet?
+Have I won you over yet.

 1/2 cup butter melted